sandip1200/Web-Scraping-from-Glassdoor-Company-Review/README.md

 # Web-Scraping-of-Glassdoor-Company-Review
-The aim was to web scraping of Glass door reviews.
+Glassdoor is a website where current and former employees anonymously review companies.Glassdoor also allows users to anonymously submit and view salaries as well as search and apply for jobs on its platform.
+The aim of this work is to scraping reviews of Google from Glassdoor website.